boldflight/BibleConverter/test_EPUB/output/1kings.md

 [37] He made the ten stands in this way.
 All of them were cast in one mold and were identical in measurements and shape.
 [38] He also made ten bronze basins, each of which could hold about 240 gallons.
 Each basin was 6 feet in diameter; there was one basin for each stand.
 [39] He put five basins on the south side of the temple and five on the north side.
 He put “The Sea” on the south side, in the southeast corner.
 [40] Hiram also made basins, shovels, and bowls.
-He finished all the work on the Lord’s temple he had been assigned by King Solomon.
+He finished all the work on the **Lord**’s temple he had been assigned by King Solomon.
 [41] He made the two pillars, the two bowl-shaped tops of the pillars, the latticework for the bowl-shaped tops of the two pillars, [42] the 400 pomegranate-shaped ornaments for the latticework of the two pillars (each latticework had two rows of these ornaments at the bowl-shaped top of the pillar), [43] the ten movable stands with their ten basins, [44] the big bronze basin called “The Sea” with its twelve bulls underneath, [45] and the pots, shovels, and bowls.
-All these items King Solomon assigned Hiram to make for the Lord’s temple were made from polished bronze.
+All these items King Solomon assigned Hiram to make for the **Lord**’s temple were made from polished bronze.
 [46] The king had them cast in earth foundries in the region of the Jordan between Sukkoth and Zarethan.
 [47] Solomon left all these items unweighed; there were so many of them they did not weigh the bronze.
-[48] Solomon also made all these items for the Lord’s temple: the gold altar, the gold table on which was kept the Bread of the Presence, [49] the pure gold lampstands at the entrance to the inner sanctuary (five on the right and five on the left), the gold flower-shaped ornaments, lamps, and tongs, [50] the pure gold bowls, trimming shears, basins, pans, and censers, and the gold door sockets for the inner sanctuary (the Most Holy Place) and for the doors of the main hall of the temple.
+[48] Solomon also made all these items for the **Lord**’s temple: the gold altar, the gold table on which was kept the Bread of the Presence, [49] the pure gold lampstands at the entrance to the inner sanctuary (five on the right and five on the left), the gold flower-shaped ornaments, lamps, and tongs, [50] the pure gold bowls, trimming shears, basins, pans, and censers, and the gold door sockets for the inner sanctuary (the Most Holy Place) and for the doors of the main hall of the temple.
-[51] When King Solomon finished constructing the Lord’s temple, he put the holy items that belonged to his father David (the silver, gold, and other articles) in the treasuries of the Lord’s temple.
+[51] When King Solomon finished constructing the **Lord**’s temple, he put the holy items that belonged to his father David (the silver, gold, and other articles) in the treasuries of the **Lord**’s temple.

 ## Chapter 8

 ### Solomon Moves the Ark into the Temple

-[1] Then Solomon convened in Jerusalem Israel’s elders, all the leaders of the Israelite tribes and families, so they could witness the transferal of the ark of the Lord’s covenant from the City of David (that is, Zion).
+[1] Then Solomon convened in Jerusalem Israel’s elders, all the leaders of the Israelite tribes and families, so they could witness the transferal of the ark of the **Lord**’s covenant from the City of David (that is, Zion).
 [2] All the men of Israel assembled before King Solomon during the festival in the month of Ethanim (the seventh month).
 [3] When all Israel’s elders had arrived, the priests lifted the ark.
-[4] The priests and Levites carried the ark of the Lord, the tent of meeting, and all the holy items in the tent.
+[4] The priests and Levites carried the ark of the **Lord**, the tent of meeting, and all the holy items in the tent.
 [5] Now King Solomon and all the Israelites who had assembled with him went on ahead of the ark and sacrificed more sheep and cattle than could be counted or numbered.
-[6] The priests brought the ark of the Lord’s covenant to its assigned place in the inner sanctuary of the temple, in the Most Holy Place, under the wings of the cherubim.
+[6] The priests brought the ark of the **Lord**’s covenant to its assigned place in the inner sanctuary of the temple, in the Most Holy Place, under the wings of the cherubim.
 [7] The cherubim’s wings extended over the place where the ark sat; the cherubim overshadowed the ark and its poles.
 [8] The poles were so long their ends were visible from the Holy Place in front of the inner sanctuary, but they could not be seen from beyond that point.
 They have remained there to this very day.
 [9] There was nothing in the ark except the two stone tablets Moses had placed there in Horeb.
-It was there that the Lord made a covenant with the Israelites after he brought them out of the land of Egypt.
+It was there that the **Lord** made a covenant with the Israelites after he brought them out of the land of Egypt.
-[10] Once the priests left the Holy Place, a cloud filled the Lord’s temple.
+[10] Once the priests left the Holy Place, a cloud filled the **Lord**’s temple.
-[11] The priests could not carry out their duties because of the cloud; the Lord’s glory filled his temple.
+[11] The priests could not carry out their duties because of the cloud; the **Lord**’s glory filled his temple.
-[12] Then Solomon said, “The Lord has said that he lives in thick darkness.
+[12] Then Solomon said, “The **Lord** has said that he lives in thick darkness.
-[13] O Lord, truly I have built a lofty temple for you, a place where you can live permanently.”
+[13] O **Lord**, truly I have built a lofty temple for you, a place where you can live permanently.”
 [14] Then the king turned around and pronounced a blessing over the whole Israelite assembly as they stood there.
-[15] He said, “The Lord God of Israel is worthy of praise because he has fulfilled what he promised my father David.
+[15] He said, “The **Lord** God of Israel is worthy of praise because he has fulfilled what he promised my father David.
 [16] He told David, ‘Since the day I brought my people Israel out of Egypt, I have not chosen a city from all the tribes of Israel to build a temple in which to live.
 But I have chosen David to lead my people Israel.’
-[17] Now my father David had a strong desire to build a temple to honor the Lord God of Israel.
+[17] Now my father David had a strong desire to build a temple to honor the **Lord** God of Israel.
-[18] The Lord told my father David, ‘It is right for you to have a strong desire to build a temple to honor me.
+[18] The **Lord** told my father David, ‘It is right for you to have a strong desire to build a temple to honor me.
 [19] But you will not build the temple; your very own son will build the temple for my honor.’
-[20] The Lord has kept the promise he made.
-I have taken my father David’s place and have occupied the throne of Israel, as the Lord promised.
-I have built this temple for the honor of the Lord God of Israel
+[20] The **Lord** has kept the promise he made.
+I have taken my father David’s place and have occupied the throne of Israel, as the **Lord** promised.
+I have built this temple for the honor of the **Lord** God of Israel
-[21] and set up in it a place for the ark containing the covenant the Lord made with our ancestors when he brought them out of the land of Egypt.”
+[21] and set up in it a place for the ark containing the covenant the **Lord** made with our ancestors when he brought them out of the land of Egypt.”

 ### Solomon Prays for Israel

-[22] Solomon stood before the altar of the Lord in front of the entire assembly of Israel and spread out his hands toward the sky.
+[22] Solomon stood before the altar of the **Lord** in front of the entire assembly of Israel and spread out his hands toward the sky.
-[23] He prayed: “O Lord, God of Israel, there is no god like you in heaven above or on earth below!
+[23] He prayed: “O **Lord**, God of Israel, there is no god like you in heaven above or on earth below!
 You maintain covenantal loyalty to your servants who obey you with sincerity.
 [24] You have kept your word to your servant, my father David; this very day you have fulfilled what you promised.
-[25] Now, O Lord, God of Israel, keep the promise you made to your servant, my father David, when you said, ‘You will never fail to have a successor ruling before me on the throne of Israel, provided that your descendants watch their step and serve me as you have done.’
+[25] Now, O **Lord**, God of Israel, keep the promise you made to your servant, my father David, when you said, ‘You will never fail to have a successor ruling before me on the throne of Israel, provided that your descendants watch their step and serve me as you have done.’
 [26] Now, O God of Israel, may the promise you made to your servant, my father David, be realized.
 [27] “God does not really live on the earth!
 Look, if the sky and the highest heaven cannot contain you, how much less this temple I have built!
-[28] But respond favorably to your servant’s prayer and his request for help, O Lord my God.
+[28] But respond favorably to your servant’s prayer and his request for help, O **Lord** my God.
 Answer the desperate prayer your servant is presenting to you today.
 [29] Night and day may you watch over this temple, the place where you promised you would live.
 May you answer your servant’s prayer for this place.
 [30] Respond to the request of your servant and your people Israel for this place.
 Hear from inside your heavenly dwelling place and respond favorably.
 [31] “When someone is accused of sinning against his neighbor and the latter pronounces a curse on the alleged offender before your altar in this temple, be willing to forgive the accused if the accusation is false.